clemenko/rancher-ref-arch/README.md

 Of course we prefer [RKE2](https://docs.rke.io) for the simple fact that is has a DISA STIG.
 There is a nice article about it from [Businesswire](https://www.businesswire.com/news/home/20221101005546/en/DISA-Validates-Rancher-Government-Solutions%E2%80%99-Kubernetes-Distribution-RKE2-Security-Technical-Implementation-Guide).
 We even has a [tl;dr](https://github.com/clemenko/rke2/blob/main/RKE2_STIG.md) with the config.
 One important thing to implement is that all the Control Plane nodes should be configured in [High Availability](https://docs.rke2.io/install/ha) mode.
 At a high level the three Control Plane nodes should use DNS round robin or a Layer 4 Load Balancer.
 The [docs](https://docs.rke2.io/install/ha) go into greater detail.
 And the other good news is that RKE2 is 100% air gap compliant.

+Another tweak at our disposal is to reserve kubernetes or system resources.
+The Kubernetes documentation site has a [page](https://kubernetes.io/docs/tasks/administer-cluster/reserve-compute-resources/) on the subject.
+These settings allow us to limit the amount of resources that can be allocated to applications versus kube itself.

 Bottom Line:

 * Control Plane nodes in High Availability
 * All nodes STIG'd
+* Reserve system resources - as needed

 Let's take a look at how all the nodes are connected.